-With mild weather, fewer tourists and fun events, October is a great time to visit Disney World.
-Crowds levels are lower and you will be able to enjoy many attractions with minimal wait times.
+With mild weather, fewer tourists, and fun events, October is a great time to visit Disney World.
+Crowd levels are lower than in the high summer season, and you will be able to enjoy many attractions with minimal wait times.

 Since autumn is the shoulder season, crowds will be moderate, and you will be able to experience more rides and attractions during your visit.
 You can still benefit from Disney's FastPass+ system, though, so be sure to use it when you need it for popular attractions like Big Thunder Mountain Railroad and Expedition Everest.